Golf Cart Speed Upgrades: Chips, Tires & Controllers

 The 20 MPH Threshold

-This is the magic number.
-Cross it, and your golf cart legally transforms into something more like a car.
+This is the number to watch.
+Cross it, and your golf cart may need to be treated more like a road vehicle than a course cart.

 Golf Cart (Under 20 mph)